Popeye Moto Club: History

-The Popeye Moto Club was founded by Michel "Sky" Langlois and Roger Calve.
-The year of the club's formation has been variously reported as either 1951 or 1965, with the latter seeming more likely.
-Inspired by the fictional character Popeye the Sailor Man, the Popeyes' patch featured the character smoking his signature tobacco pipe whilst riding on a cruiser motorcycle.
-Headquartered at 4862 Drolet St., Montreal, Quebec, the club established several additional chapters throughout the province, located in Drummondville, Gatineau, Laval, Quebec City, Rive-Sud, Sherbrooke, Sorel-Tracy, and Trois Rivieres.
+The Popeye Moto Club was founded in the populous city of Montreal by over half-a-dozen avid Quebecois motorcycle enthusiasts which included Michel "Sky" Langlois, Gilles "Super Gilles" Charette, Roger Calve and Yvon "Gorille" Bilodeau.
+The specific year of the club's formation has been a subject of dispute - but is variously reported as either 1951 or 1965 (with the latter being widely accepted as more accurate).

+Inspired by the iconic cartoon figure Popeye the Sailor Man, the Popeyes' center-patch depicted the fictitious character smoking his signature tobacco pipe whilst riding a cruiser motorcycle.
+Headquartered within the densely populated borough of Le Plateau-Mont-Royal located at 4862 Drolet St., Montreal, Quebec, the club established several additional chapters throughout the province, located in Drummondville, Gatineau, Laval, Saint-Hyacinthe, Quebec City, the South Shore, Sherbrooke, Sorel-Tracy, and Trois Rivieres.
 At their largest, the Popeyes were estimated to have several hundred members across Quebec.

+From 1936 to 1939 and 1944–1959, Quebec underwent a period of socially conservative policies implemented by then-Premier Maurice Duplessis and his right-wing nationally conservative party Union Nationale.
+This era, referred in Francophone Canada as the "Grande Noirceur", birthed a rebellious counterculture within the province as a deliberately oppositional response to the emphasis that was placed on society's traditionalist norms.
+Furthermore, countless biker gangs arose across Quebec that were fundamentally based on the values of liberty and freedom.

-The Popeyes were regarded to be the most violent outlaw biker club in Quebec, and were notorious for engaging in gratuitous and sadistic violence, which is part of the reason why they were later chosen by the Hells Angels for recruitment.
-They had the reputation for being the most prosperous and the most violent motorcycle club in Montreal.
-As one of the most notorious and dominant biker gangs in the province, the Popeyes had a strict policy towards other motorcycle clubs whose logos featured a red and white color scheme.
-On multiple occasions, they would strip the patches of clubs bearing red and white colors, and subsequently burn them.
-Some of the clubs that would be affected by the Popeyes' rules included the Zombi MC, Black Angels MC and Escape Hell MC.
-Another Quebecois club, the Drummondville-based Mongols MC (unrelated to the U.S.-based club of the same name), was absorbed by the Popeyes's Rive-Sud chapter in late 1974.
-Among the Mongols' members was future Popeye president Yves Buteau.
+The Popeyes were regarded to be the most violent outlaw biker club in Quebec, and had a reputation for engaging in violence - part of the reason why they would eventually be selected by the Hells Angels for recruitment.
+As a way of asserting their dominance as one of the most notorious and ambitious criminal organizations in the country, the Popeyes upheld a strict policy towards other local motorcycle clubs that had logos featuring a red-and-white color scheme.
+On multiple occasions, they would forcibly tear the patches off of kuttes of said motorcyclists.
+Some motorcycle clubs that would be affected by the Popeyes' rules included the Zombi MC, Black Angels MC and Escape Hell MC.
+Popeyes members would also confiscate entire cut-off vests from other bikers and hang them on display in their clubhouse as "trophies".

+Roughly none of the Popeye bikers spoke or understood English.
+The exception to this was Jean-Marc Denige, a veteran member.
+He had earned the nickname "Boston" as a result of his bilingual abilities and acted as the club's default translator.
+Having Denige as an asset proved to be especially useful for trips to the United States.